OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-01.md

 For the Lord had spoken to Moses, saying,

 ## Numbers 1:49
-“You must not count the tribe of Levi or include them in the census of the other Israelites.
+“You are not to count the tribe of Levi or include them in the census of the other Israelites.

 ## Numbers 1:50
 Instead, appoint the Levites over the tabernacle of the testimony, over all its furnishings and everything that belongs to it.
 They are to carry the tabernacle and all its furnishings; they are to take care of it and camp around it.